The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Čeněk Exner

 U Exnerů was named after local entrepreneur and owner of the property Čeněk Exner (10 July 1855 - 28 July 1913).
-The owner of the property never managed the restaurant, the pub landlord in 1910 was Karel Klapa.
+The owner of the property never managed the restaurant; the pub landlord in 1910 was Karel Klapa.
 Exner, born in Vrchlabí in the Krkonoše mountains, was the proprietor of a meat company (smoked meat) and owned real estate.
 In 1890 he founded the enterprise in Karlín and moved it to Libeň in 1897.
 He was married to Anastazie, had two children and also grandchildren.
-He was also active in Sokol and other organisations
+He was also active in Sokol and other organisations.

 From 1897 to 1910 the family lived in the same building as the pub and the firm, then they moved to number 890 next door.
-This was an Art Deco building that he had built in 1909 and 1910 as a wedding present to his daughter Anastazie.
+This was an Art Nouveau building that he had built in 1909 and 1910 as a wedding present to his daughter Anastazie.
 Exner suffered a tragic end to his life: newspaper notes reveal that he committed suicide in 1913 by hanging himself in the bathroom.
 The reason was supposedly financial problems.

 Quote(s) from the novel